Phones · Resale guide

 Essential Checks

-- Check IMEI (*#06#) and verify it matches Settings > About > IMEI — if they don’t match, the motherboard might have been replaced, which is a major red flag.
+- Check IMEI (*#06#): Dial *#06# to show the IMEI number and verify it matches the one in Settings > About Phone > IMEI.
+A mismatch indicates the motherboard might have been replaced.

-- Check for screen burn-in: Open a white image at full brightness and look for any persistent shadows or discolouration.
+- Check for Screen Burn-in: Open a pure white image or a dark grey image at full brightness and look for any persistent shadows or discolourations.

 | Code | Function |